meteor/armor64/src/content.md

 ### Why not Base64?

-Base64 is effectively not a specific encoding but rather [a family of encodings](https://en.wikipedia.org/wiki/Base64#Variants_summary_table).
-`=`-padding is often possible, sometimes required.
+Base64 is effectively not a specific encoding but rather [a family of encodings](https://en.wikipedia.org/wiki/Base64#Variants_summary_table). `=` Padding is often possible, sometimes required.
 Many libraries do not offer unpadded variants.
 Some variants allow newlines, some don't.
 Some variants use a URL-safe alphabet, some don't.
 Few variants specify a canonical encoding, fewer mandate that it be used.